w3c/badging/explainer.md

 ### What data types are supported in different operating systems?

-See above
+See above.

 ### Why limit support to just an integer?
 What about other characters?

-It isn't a technical limitation, it's an attempt to keep behavior as consistent as possible on different host platforms (UWP only supports a subset of characters, while iOS, Android and Ubuntu don't support them at all).
+It isn't a technical limitation, it's an attempt to keep behavior as consistent as possible on different host platforms (UWP only supports a set of symbols, while iOS, Android and Ubuntu don't support them at all).

 Limiting support to integers makes behavior more predictable, though we are considering